hyp3rd/sectools/docs/usage.md

   TOCTOU risks.
 - When symlinks are allowed, paths that resolve outside the allowed root are rejected.
 - Reads the file into a byte slice sized to the file, using `io.ReadFull`.
+- `SecureReadFile` does not set a default size cap; use `SecureReadFileWithMaxSize` or `SecureReadFileWithOptions` with `MaxSizeBytes` when file size is untrusted.
 - Zeroes the buffer before returning an error on a read failure.
 - Close errors are logged only when `log` is non-nil.